Do you need advice for your business?

 Directors have a variety of duties to the company.
 Directors must act in good faith and in the best interests of the company.
 Directors also owe duties to creditors of the company.
 The Companies Act prohibits “reckless trading”, which is to allow the business to carry on in a manner likely to create a substantial risk of serious loss to the company’s creditors.

 If a director of a company which is clearly failing continues to operate the company regardless, and increases the company’s debts, the director risks incurring personal liability for those debts.
 A claim for reckless trading may be made by the company’s creditors or liquidator in the future.

 There is always a certain amount of risk and uncertainty in business.
 Directors are seldom accused of reckless trading in circumstances where their gamble pays off and the company survives, even if they made decisions that were risky or reckless.

 In a recession you can’t just continue with business as usual without carefully considering the future.
 Do you have a plan to trade through the recession and keep the business afloat?
 What are the best and worst case outcomes?
 What is the probable outcome, and is that an outcome which is acceptable to the business’ shareholders given their investment and the business risk?

 There may be opportunities for rent relief or obtaining a loan from the government or a financial institution.
-If there are no other options, costs may be reduced by trimming employee or contractor numbers or remuneration (although this can only be done consistent with ordinary employment law insert link, and the obligations imposed by the wages relief scheme insert link).
+If there are no other options, costs may be reduced by trimming employee or contractor numbers or remuneration (although this can only be done consistent with ordinary employment law, and the obligations imposed by the wages relief scheme ).